Mental Health Facilities Quincy, IL

 Transitions Of Western Illinois South Campus

-Transitions Of Western Illinois South Campus is a mental health facility in Quincy, IL, located at 4409 Maine Street, in the 62305 zip code.
+Transitions Of Western Illinois South Campus is a mental health clinic in Quincy, IL, located at 4409 Maine Street, 62305 zip code area.
 Transitions Of Western Illinois South Campus provides outpatient treatment.
-Transitions Of Western Illinois South Campus provides psychotropic medication, group therapy and cognitive behavioral therapy to seniors 65 or older, young adults and children / adolescents.
+Transitions Of Western Illinois South Campus offers individual psychotherapy, group therapy and psychotropic medication to young adults, seniors 65 or older and children / adolescents.
 Transitions Of Western Illinois South Campus also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Some other services available at Transitions Of Western Illinois South Campus include suicide prevention services, intensive case management and housing services.
+Additional services offered at Transitions Of Western Illinois South Campus include mentoring/peer support/consumer-run services, suicide prevention services and chronic disease/illness management.

 Learn More